-Additional senior/key persons can be added by selecting the "Next Person" button.
+Additional senior/key persons, biographical sketches, and current and pending support can be added by selecting the "Add Attachment" or "Next Person" button.
 Note that, although applications without these fields completed may pass Grants.gov edit checks, if ONR receives an application without the required information, ONR may determine that the application is incomplete and may cause it to be returned without further review.
 DoD reserves the right to request further details from the applicant before making a final determination on funding the effort.

-(6) RESEARCH AND RELATED PERSONAL DATA
+vi.
+RESEARCH AND RELATED PERSONAL DATA